xarray-contrib/xarray-indexes/docs/index.md

 An illustration of the traditional Xarray data model.
 ```

-Over the years, Xarray has been used in an increasing number of domains as a
+Over the years, Xarray has evolved and has been adopted in an increasing number
-convenient, general-purpose Python library for handling n-dimensional labeled
+of domains as a convenient, general-purpose Python library for handling
-arrays.
-Xarray's data structures are now reused for representing a wide range of
+n-dimensional labeled arrays.
+Xarray's data structures are now being used for
-datasets including sparse data, curvilinear or irregular grids, staggered grids,
+representing a wide range of datasets including sparse data, curvilinear or
-discrete global grids, image stacks and vector data cubes.
-Consequently, we'll
+irregular grids, staggered grids, discrete global grids, image stacks and vector
-here expand our minds to consider data structures that are {ref}`much more versatile <xarray-diagram-wild>` 🤯.
+data cubes.
+Consequently, we'll here expand our minds to consider data
+structures that are {ref}`much more versatile <xarray-diagram-wild>` 🤯.

 ```{figure} _static/figs/xarray-dataset-diagram-new.png
 ---